rfshelley/Documentation/smartapp-developers-guide/async-http.rst

 .. _passing_data_to_request_handler:

-Passing Data to the Request Handler
+Passing data to the request handler
 -----------------------------------

 Given that the response for an asynchronous HTTP request is processed in a separate SmartApp or Device Handler execution, we may need a way to share data between when we make the request, and when the response handler is called.